-The hostile but impressive Skeleton coast has to offer some splendid sand dunes.
+The hostile but impressive Skeleton coast has to offer some splendid wave like sand dunes.
 In that fine art B&W photograph, the sand dunes of the Skeleton coast appear white and greyish.
-The areal view shows a massive dune in a form like a giant wave followed by several smaller white sand dunes as waves.
+The areal view shows a massive dune in the form of a giant wave followed by several smaller white dunes.

 The Skeleton Coast is a long coastal stretch of about 500 km / 310 mi in length.
 It is also 40 km /25 mi wide as it goes inland.
 That is a fascinating place.
 However, it is also unforgiving and unsympathetic.
 There is the unpredictable Benguela Current of the Atlantic Ocean that conflicts with the dune and desert landscape of north-western Namibia.